 Labels containing nutrition information are usually on the back of food packaging.
 This label will often tell you how much fat and saturated fat is contained in 100g of the food, and sometimes the amount per portion or per serving.

 Some packaging also displays nutrition labels on the front, which give at-a-glance information on specific nutrients.
-These labels may contain information on guideline daily amounts (GDAs) or traffic light colour coding to help you make healthier choices.
+These labels may contain information on reference intakes (RIs) or colour-coded nutrition information to help you make healthier choices.

-When traffic lights are used on food labels, red means 'high'.
-Leave red foods for the occasional treat, and aim to eat mainly foods that are green or amber.
+When colour-coding is used on food labels, red means 'high'.
+Leave red foods or the occasional treat, and aim to eat mainly foods that are green or amber.

 So what counts as high fat and low fat?

 - Low: 3g of fat or less per 100g.
-May display a green traffic light.
+May be colour-coded green.

 Look out for 'saturates' or 'sat fat' on the label: this tells you how much saturated fat is in the food.

 - High: more than 5g saturates per 100g.
-May display a red traffic light.
+May be colour-coded red.

 If the amount of fat or saturated fat per 100g is in between these figures, that's a medium level, and may be colour-coded amber.